 easy to say when you’re not the one eating punches.

-garcia cried when the fight was over. sometimes that seems like a genuine expression of joy, surprise, and exhaustion. in the case of buster douglas, who broke down after he knocked out mike tyson in one of the most stunning upsets in boxing history, it was something deeper and more meaningful.
+garcia cried when the fight was over. sometimes that seems like a genuine expression of joy, surprise, and exhaustion. with buster douglas, who broke down after he knocked out mike tyson in one of the most stunning upsets in boxing history, it was something deeper and more meaningful.

-in the main event, before realizing he was never going to win the fight no matter how effectively he jabbed garcia’s face off while making him miss a lot of his big shots, morales did something kind of beautiful. a lot of garcia’s punches were sloppy, looping shots, not very accurate or powerful even when they did connect, in stark contrast to the precision punches he kept getting hit with. after slipping two of these looping punches in a row, morales stopped, stared at garcia, and did a hilariously exaggerated little impression of the two punches that had just missed him with a deadpan expression on his face, looking like he was trying to swat at a fly with broken arms.
+in the main event, before accepting he was never going to win the fight no matter how much he jabbed garcia’s face off while making him miss a lot of his big shots, morales did something kind of beautiful. a lot of garcia’s punches were sloppy, looping shots, not very accurate or powerful even when they did connect, in stark contrast to the precision punches he kept getting hit with from morales. after slipping a few of these loopers, morales stopped, stared at garcia, and did an exaggerated little impression of the punches that just missed him with a deadpan expression on his face, looking like he was trying to swat at a fly with broken arms.

-the other moment came after the absurd disqualification that brought the first fight to a premature close. carlos molina, to his credit, didn’t pull a zab judah. he didn’t throw a tantrum. he didn’t even appear to get angry. he just looked shocked, and disappointed.
+the other moment came after the bullshit disqualification killed the first fight. carlos molina, to his credit, didn’t pull a zab judah. he didn’t throw a tantrum. he didn’t even seem to get angry. he just looked shocked, and disappointed.

 the most honest person in boxing’s boys club just might be a woman. that seems fitting somehow.